-- Track work hours and measure time spent on jobs and projects.
+- Use employee time tracking software to track work hours and measure time spent on jobs and projects.
 Plus, timesheets are more accurate with GPS time tracking.
-Also Connecteam’s integration with Quickbooks Online and Gusto ensures 100% accurate and smooth payroll.
+Also Connecteam’s integration with QuickBooks Online and Gusto ensures 100% accurate and smooth payroll.

 - Keep your crew on the same page and engaged with 1:1 or group chat, company updates, a social feed, surveys, live polls, and more.

 - Enhance onboarding and training with quizzes, a digital library to store all materials, PDF files, links, videos, and more.